dasikha/bor-lend-graph/README.md

 ### Current Feature

 * Just a though - Borrower can add payment more than the borrowed money.
 The excess amount can be a'goodwill' or points to the lender.
 Or a plus point to the borrower of that lender genorisity
+* The threshold has yet to display different color based on the basic requirement.

 ### Future Feature